MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-powershell-manage.md

 ## Overview

 The [Microsoft Teams Shifts connector for Blue Yonder](shifts-connectors.md#microsoft-teams-shifts-connector-for-blue-yonder) enables you to integrate the Shifts app in Microsoft Teams with your Blue Yonder workforce management (WFM) system.
-After a connection is set up, your frontline workers can seamlessly view and manage their schedules in Blue Yonder from within Shifts.
+After you set up a connection, your frontline workers can seamlessly view and manage their schedules in Blue Yonder from within Shifts.

 You can use the [Shifts connector wizard](shifts-connector-wizard.md) in the Microsoft 365 admin center or [PowerShell](shifts-connector-blue-yonder-powershell-setup.md) to set up a connection.
 After a connection is set up, you manage it by using PowerShell.
 We provide PowerShell scripts that you can use to: